mr-hespicable/typescript-environment-setup/README.md

 # typescript-environment-setup
-python file which sets up a typescript environment
+python file which sets up a typescript environment on UNIX systems (windows coming in 3-5 buisness days)

 ### How to use:
 run the commands